js0823/DeliveryNotifier/README.md

 # Prerequisite

+- Python 3
 - Requires chromedriver for chrome.
 - Use selenium to navigate through webpage.
+- Uses playsound package to play mp3 alert.

 ## Mac

-- In order to make playsound package work on Mac, try running the following command on your favorite Python environment.
+- In order to make playsound package work on Mac, try running the following command on your favorite Python environment if it doesn't work.

 pip install PyObjC pyObjC-core